-There are several methods used to compensate DC/DC regulators.
+There are several methods used to compensate DC - DC regulators.
 The method presented here is easy to calculate and ignores the effects of the slope compensation that is internal to the device.
-Since the slope compensation is ignored, the actual cross over frequency will usually be lower than the cross over frequency used in the calculations.
-This method assume the crossover frequency is between the modulator pole and the esr zero and the esr zero is at least 10 times greater the modulator pole.
+Because the slope compensation is ignored, the actual cross-over frequency will usually be lower than the cross-over frequency used in the calculations.
+This method assumes the cross-over frequency is between the modulator pole and the ESR zero and the ESR zero is at least 10 times greater the modulator pole.
 Use SwitcherPro software for a more accurate design.

-To get started, the modulator pole, fpmod, and the esr zero, fz1 must be calculated using Equation 41 and Equation 42.
-For Cout, use a derated value of 40 μf.
+To get started, the modulator pole, fpmod, and the ESR zero, fz1 must be calculated using Equation 41 and Equation 42.
+For Cout, use a derated value of 40 μF.
 Use equations Equation 43 and Equation 44, to estimate a starting point for the crossover frequency, fco, to design the compensation.
-For the example design, fpmod is 603 Hz and fzmod is 796 kHz.
+For the example design, fpmod is 1206 Hz and fzmod is 530.5 kHz.
 Equation 43 is the geometric mean of the modulator pole and the esr zero and Equation 44 is the mean of modulator pole and the switching frequency.
-Equation 43 yields 21.9 kHz and Equation 44 gives 12.3 kHz.
+Equation 43 yields 25.3 kHz and Equation 44 gives 13.4 kHz.
 Use the lower value of Equation 43 or Equation 44 for an initial crossover frequency.
-For this example, fco is 12.3kHz.
+For this example, a higher fco is desired to improve transient response. the target fco is 35.0 kHz.
 Next, the compensation components are calculated.
-A resistor in series with a capacitor is used to create a compensating zero.
+A resistor-in-series with a capacitor is used to create a compensating zero.
 A capacitor in parallel to these two components forms the compensating pole.